Skip to main content

 7. AI

-OneNote.
-Microsoft 365 Copilot ($30/month) for Q&A across M365 content per the Microsoft 365 OneNote pricing page (May 2026).
+OneNote can use Microsoft 365 Copilot at $30/month for Q&A across M365 content.
 Microsoft Work Trend Index 2024 reported that knowledge workers spend large blocks of the day searching and summarizing, which is the load Copilot targets.

-Verdict.
-OneNote has AI option (expensive); Bear has none.
+Bear has no first-party AI.
+That gives OneNote the only native AI option in this comparison, but the option is expensive.
 For an AI-native synthesis layer, see smart notes app.

 What Daily Use Looks Like